Girgias/php-rfcs/container-offset-behaviour.md

 behaviour that we deem consistent and easy to reason about, and intermediate steps to go from the current behaviour to the desired target behaviour.

-We consider there to be seven (7) different operations that relate to containers and offsets, which are the following:
+We consider there to be nine (9) different operations that relate to containers and offsets, which are the following:

 - Read